US Capitol rioters' tears, remorse don't spare them from jail - NZ Herald

 Thirty-one defendants have been sentenced to terms of imprisonment or to jail time already served, including 22 who received sentences of three months or less, according to the AP tally.

 An additional 18 defendants have been sentenced to home confinement.
-The remaining 22 have gotten probation without house arrest.
+The remaining 22 have been given probation without house arrest.

 A seemingly genuine display of contrition before or during a sentencing hearing can help a rioter avoid a jail cell.
 The judges often cite remorse as a key factor in deciding sentences.